While selecting the control valve, one most important parameter is to select the failure mode of the valve when it loses its source of power.

 Now have a look into below image of the reverse-acting body.
 Here, on the left-hand side air supply is fed through the bottom side which lifts the valve plug.

 so that plug assembly which is inserted in the valve body will move up blocking the flow.
-This type of valve is called air-to-close, if the air is failed due to spring it returns to its previous position, this called fail-open mode.
+This type of valve is called air-to-close, if the air fails, due to spring it returns to its previous position, this called fail-open mode.

 On right-side in the red circle, you can see plug is not seated there, so with an increase in air supply will push the plug down making valve open as flow pass-through hole located on it, which is not visible here in the image.